Updated: 28 Apr 2014

 Fax +63 2 636 2483

-The Secretariat (Attention: Ms. Jill Drilon, Overall Annual Meeting Coordinator or Ms. Jyotsana Varma, Annual Meeting Coordinator for Delhi 2013)
+Any communications after April 2015 should be faxed to: The Secretariat (Attention: Ms. Jill Drilon, Overall Annual Meeting Coordinator or Mr. David Garrigos-Soliva, Annual Meeting Coordinator for Azerbaijan 2015).
+Details will be provided by April 2015.

-Accompanying Persons Program (APP): The details of the program, including sightseeing in Delhi and its environs, will be posted on the host country website when available.
+Accompanying Persons Program (APP): The details of the program, including sightseeing in Baku and its environs, will be posted when available.

-Networking events: Information about the official networking events will be posted on ADB's Annual Meeting website.
+Networking events: Information about the official networking events will be available through the Event Calendar.

 Check-in and check-out times: Check-in is normally 2:00 pm.
 Participants arriving in the early morning may wish to book for the night before arrival.
 Check-out is normally 12:00 noon.